 If you’re remodeling your bathroom, you can choose between Victorian vs. standard tubs.
 It all depends on your individual needs and preferences; what works for your neighbor might not work for you.

-Bath time can mean many things.
+What does bath time look like in your house?
 It can be toddlers playfully splashing with rubber duckies.
 It can be wrangling a muddy dog who is not interested in soap.
 It can mean some candles and luxurious bubbles after a long day at work.